 This course is also designed by the National Accreditation and Quality Assurance Authority (NAQAA) for those wanting to progress from the certificate in Tourism and Hospitality Management.
 The course comprises of 6 units which leads to a level two tourism and hospitality qualification.
 Students with this qualification are expected to work under minimum supervision.

 Intermediate Diploma in Travel and Tourism:

-This course is equivalent to an O’ level and designed for students who completed their GCSE or WASSCE and want to take up travel and tourism as a field of study.
-It gives the students a start to a career in travel and tourism and through this course they gain experience of working with other people, handling customer complaints, acquiring marketing skills and meeting deadlines.
+This course is designed for students who completed their GCSE or WASSCE and want to take up Travel and Tourism as a field of study.
+It gives the students a start to a career in Travel and Tourism and through this course they gain experience of working with other people, handling customer complaints, acquiring marketing skills and meeting deadlines.
 They can also use information technology and develop a good understanding of customer service.
 The course also enables students to progress onto the Advance Diploma in Travel and Tourism

 Advanced Diploma in